-Founded by Sarah Garnett in 2003, The Footpath Library grew out of sorrow, a simple observation, and the desire to make a difference.
+Founded by Sarah Garnett in 2003, The Footpath Library grew out of sorrow, a simple observation and the desire to make a difference.

-One evening, Sarah noticed a man sitting under a streetlight reading a novel while waiting for the food van.
-She started bringing him a few books and it was from this humble beginning that the original The Benjamin Andrew Footpath Library grew.
+“One evening, I noticed a man sitting under a streetlight, reading a novel, while waiting for the food van.
+I started to bring him a few books every week and it was from that humble beginning the original The Benjamin Andrew Footpath Library grew.”

-Who Was Benjamin Andrew?
+Who was Benjamin Andrew?